 Eating simple carbohydrates → blood sugar spikes → inflammation → disease

 Inflammation affects every system in the body.
 You don’t always realize it’s happening.
 Inflammation can be happening in the blood vessels, damaging the walls and collecting plaques.
 It can be damaging the nerve impulses to the brain.
 It can show up in your joints and then you have arthritis.
 We wouldn’t attribute arthritis to our high carbohydrate intake would we?
-It’s just old age, isn’t it?
-These things do take years to show up so you may feel fine now.
+These things do take years to show up and can never be pinpoint to a certain cause.

 Research has shown high carbohydrate diets are associated with disease.
-It is not the fat in our foods, it is the excess sugar carbohydrates.
+It is not the fat in our foods causing problems, it is the excess sugar carbohydrates and ultra processed food.
 If you continually eat a lot of glucose, you will become insulin resistant and need more insulin to get rid of the glucose.
 Now eventually the body will tire out and not be able to do this but also glucose will continue to rise as insulin production slows and diseases of eyes, kidneys, blood, and nerves can develop.
 All of these problems are related to the insulin response.
-I just want to touch base on a few diseases and their associations.
-I encourage you to look even further into it.

 As I described before, increased insulin resistance and excess glucose is what leads to diabetes.
-Diabetics say they have to constantly “keep blood sugars up” to remedy their hypoglycemic state, but this is just contributing further to the problem.
+Diabetics have to constantly “keep blood sugars up” to remedy their hypoglycemic (low sugar) state.
 Or if they eat too many sugars, they have to give themselves extra insulin.
-Yeah, you’ll feel better for a bit but you still have diabetes.
+The best response is a big diet change and it has shown to be very beneficial.

-Again with the inflammation.
+Again, with the inflammation.
 Insulin resistance can decrease your cognition and ability to think.
-For another day, healthy fats are what contributes to brain health.
+Healthy fats contribute to brain health.

 I’ve seen in many articles out there new ways to lose weight involving carbs.
 There’s people and research on both sides saying what works and what doesn’t.
 For example, they say wheat bread is healthy because the study showed it was better than white, so it must be good.
-Just a simple result as such does not make something absolute if comparing two lesser items.
+Just a simple result as such does not make something absolute.
 We can say however, that a processed bread overall is not ideal.
 I’ve seen ideas about carb cycling and eating a certain amount certain times of day.
 This all just makes things more complicated.
 If you truly want to lose weight and change your life, only a lifestyle change will work.
-Eat nutritious foods and don’t count anything.
-You’re exhausting yourself.
+Eat nutritious foods.
 Maybe some of these worked for someone else but it was likely temporary.
 Do what works for you.

 Grain Brain by Dr. David Perlmutter